- Fact Sheet

 Applicants seeking advance travel authorization for the CHNV programs also submit a selfie with the app to conduct a liveness check.
 CBP uses the selfie to compare it to applicants’ passport photos and to compare it to other photos accessible by the agency to vet the applicant for law enforcement and national security purposes.
 The PIA describes the selfies’ uses as follows: CBP uses the selfie image for five distinct purposes: (1) to conduct one-to-one (1:1) facial comparison against the passport photograph previously uploaded to the ATA mobile application from the eChip; (2) to conduct one-to-many (1:n) vetting against derogatory photographic holdings for law enforcement and national security concerns as part of the ATA vetting process; (3) to generate a new gallery of ATA participants for facial comparison when ATA participants arrive at a port of entry; (4) to conduct 1:n identity verification once the participants arrive at the port of entry; and (5) to conduct 1:n vetting against known derogatory photographs for assistance in CBP’s admissibility determination.

 CBP One’s photo capture function has proven problematic.
 Advocates who assist African and Haitian asylum seekers at the U.S.-Mexico border report that CBP One is not recognizing the photos of many people with darker skin tones when the app is carrying out the “liveness” check.
-This issue, along with the lack of stable internet and modern mobile phones that support CBP One, has kept thousands of darker-skinned immigrants from properly accessing the app.
+This issue, along with the lack of stable internet and modern mobile phones that support CBP One, has kept thousands of immigrants from properly accessing the app.

 Additionally, there is the potential that the selfies submitted by applicants may be incorrectly matched to the photos in the CBP galleries and these types of errors disproportionately impact racial minorities, leading to increased screening and potentially negative outcomes should a technical error not be corrected.
 A December 2019 report by the National Institute of Standards and Technology (NIST) found that false positive rates—the algorithms’ erroneous match of two photos of different people—were highest when matching photos of west and east African and east Asian people, and lowest when matching eastern European individuals.
 In a July 2021 report, NIST said that the quality of the camera and the environment in which the picture is taken affect the accuracy of facial recognition.
 Thus, the availability of CBP officers to check the accuracy of the systems conducting the photos’ comparison is vital to ensure racial minorities are not disproportionately impacted by the technology’s shortcomings.

 DHS asserts that the app does not store any information locally on the device being used to access it or in the app itself, but that any information entered is stored in agency databases or systems.
-The photos for some of these functions are sent to the TVS.
+For example, the photos for some of these functions are sent to the TVS.
 The PIA confirms that some of this information, and photographs in particular, may be stored in government databases for up to 75 years.

 Further, CBP One’s ability to collect GPS location data is concerning due to the potential for this information to be used by law enforcement to track users.
 DHS says this risk is fully mitigated because the app captures GPS locations only “at the exact time the user pushes the submit button.”
+Recently, however, DHS stated that CBP will in fact store this geolocation information for a period of one year.

 DHS’ explanation overlooks the inherent dangers of apps that collect GPS location information, a danger identified in a government-issued advisory.
 Guidance issued by the National Security Agency (NSA) in 2020 warned mobile device users to protect “extremely valuable” location data because it can reveal details about not only the user, but also the number of users in a location, users’ movements and daily routines, and can expose otherwise unknown associations between users and locations.
 The NSA also advised to avoid using apps related to location because these apps inherently involve the exposure of users’ location data, and further warned that certain apps may collect, aggregate, and transmit information that exposes a user’s location.